NU-CUCIS/ElemNet/README.md

 ## Installation Requirements

-As this git repository uses submodules, you need to clone it with `git clone --recursive` to gather all of the required source code.

 The basic requirement for re-using these environments are a Python 3.6.3 Jupyter environment with the packages listed in `requirements.txt`.

 Some analyses required the use of [Magpie](https://bitbucket.org/wolverton/magpie), which requires Java JDK 1.7 or greater.